 4. Slow Down, and Take Time to Do Things Right

-Any transition can be difficult for children with disabilities, and this includes going to school and interacting with new people.
+Any transition can be difficult for children with disabilities, including attending school and interacting with new people.
 But don’t worry too much; a child with special needs can still have a successful year in school despite the challenges.

 There will be a few bumps in the road, so it’s essential to take a step back and take it one day at a time.
 It helps to stay calm and positive to make better decisions.
-As well, always know the kid’s limitations, and consider those in any plan.
-When it comes to supporting your child with special needs, patience is key!
+Also, always know the kid’s limitations, and consider those in any plan.
+When supporting your child with special needs, patience is key!

 5. Don’t Compare